chrisfaltsetas/SEiP_Assignments/README.md

-# MavenAssignment
+# SEip_Assignments

-This is a project for a university assignment to help students learn about Maven and its features.
+This is a project containing university assignments to help students learn about useful tools for coding.

 ## Getting Started